 bio picture.jpg

-My practice is eclectic and draws heavily from my training in Depth Psychology, Attachment Theory, Somatic Technologies, Parts Work, Plant Medicine, Jungian Dream Interpretation, Tibetan Buddhism, Polymorphic Listening Strategies, Nervous System Resourcing, and Shamanic Journeying.
+My practice is eclectic and draws heavily from my training in Depth Psychology, Attachment Theory, Somatic Technologies, Parts Work, Plant Medicine/Curanderismo, Jungian Dream Interpretation, Tibetan Buddhism, Polymorphic Listening Strategies, Nervous System Resourcing, and Shamanic Journeying.

 Additionally, I am a published writer and researcher, primarily working to integrate alternative epistemologies into contemporary clinical discourses.
 My most recent paper, Bloodless and Lawless: Queering “Family” in Clinical Discourse can be found in the “Queering Paradigms IV” textbook, published by Peter Lang Co, 2014.